Bench along West Windermere Way

 Toilets at the end of the railway platform at Lakeside car park.

-Cafés and hotels at Newby Bridge and Lakeside, and refreshments at Stott Park Bobbin Mill and the YMCA Lakeside.
+Cafés and hotels at Newby Bridge and Lakeside, and refreshments at Stott Park Bobbin Mill.

 Getting there: